What if you’re too afraid to go on your scheduled cruise? Should the cruise line provide a refund?

 Freburger, though, did not want a cruise credit.
 She wanted her money back.
 So she composed her complaint to NCL and asked for a full refund.

-Afraid to go on the cruise to Cuba?
+Afraid to go on the cruise?
 NCL will not provide a refund

 Cruise lines are not in the habit of offering cruise refunds when a passenger cancels – no matter what the reason.
 And Freburger quickly received a rejection of her request for a refund.